Advertisement

 Support your brain function—and boost your mood

-There is a growing pile of evidence, supporting the brain-boosting benefits of exercise, according to the U.S. Department of Health and Human Services (DHHS).
+There is a growing pile of evidence supporting the brain-boosting benefits of exercise.
 Physical activity could help you sleep and think better and reduce your risk for dementia, including Alzheimer’s disease.

-A 2021 study published in Healthcare looked at the effects of various walking programs on cognitive function and physical fitness in older adults.
-Researchers found that any type of walking exercise led to cognitive improvements over time.
+For example, a study published in 2021 in the journal Healthcare looked at the effects of walking programs on mental function and physical fitness in older adults.
+Researchers found that any type of walking exercise was linked to improvements in both over time.

 More recent studies have also established a link between exercise and mental health, suggesting that being active can ease anxiety and reduce the risk for depression.